Managing Submissions in Central#

 To connect a third-party tool to Central over OData, you will need a link to paste into the tool.
 You can find this link by clicking on the Analyze via OData button on the right side of the listing page:

 Once you click on it, you should see this popup appear:

 To connect with Excel or Power BI, follow these steps.

 Start the Get OData feed action.

 Leave the feed type as Basic (not Advanced), then copy and paste in the link from Central and then select OK.

-Switch to Basic authentication, enter your Central credentials, and then Connect.
+Change the authentication type to Basic (not Anonymous), enter your Central email address and password, and then Connect.

 The Navigator window now appear.
 Select Submissions, then Load.